 If you believe your child is not moving towards meeting their grade level goals, please set up a conference with your child’s classroom teacher.
 Talk about your concerns, discuss your child’s growth in the classroom, and come up with ways both you and the classroom teacher can give your child more support.
-Some examples of more support might be:
+Some examples of additional support might be:

-- special homework or take home activities to help in particular areas
+- special homework or take-home activities to help in particular areas

-- weekly or daily progress reports sent home about students behavior and work
+- weekly or daily progress reports sent home about student's behavior and work

 - referral to the Resource Room